jtherrmann/cs372-battleship/README.md

 ### TODO

-- As a player, I would like to see better error handling.
+- As a player, I want better error handling.
   - 2 hr.
   - As players / project owners we would like to see improvements to the textual interface's current error handling abilities.
 Rather than simply